Admin and Infrastructure Team

 How to Join / Team Membership process

-If you meet the requirements below, please send an email to admins <at> plone.org and tell us a bit more about yourself, what your experience is and why you'd like to join the AI-team.
+Please send an email to admins <at> plone.org and tell us a bit more about yourself, what your experience is and how you can help the sysadmin team of the Plone Community.

 Profile of an AI-team member:

-- Demonstrates ability to handle the complex systems that comprise the Plone websites/services and development environment like GitHub en other SAAS services.
+- Handle the complex systems that comprise the Plone websites/services and development environment like GitHub en other SAAS services

-- Should have approx. 1-4 hours a week available to look after our infrastructure/software, depending on your knowledge, skills and available time.
+- Approx. 1-4 hours a week available to look after our infrastructure/software, depending on your knowledge, skills and available time

 We're happy with every help we can get, but please note it's not a strict requirement to be a member of the AI-team to contribute in general to the Plone Community infrastructure.
 For for example our CI/CD Setup, or the current new.plone.org upgrade project.
 For many of these community projects and services the AI-team takes care of required access/permisions and is the 'backup' for account management, incidents, security issues, initial setup of servers, and config, roles/permissions etc.

 There's not an official member limit on the AI-team that needs to be strictly enforced.
-We need enough people 'on watch' so that at least someone has time to respond and look into issues/incident/security issues that come in, depending on the severity.
+We need enough people 'on watch' so that at least someone has time to respond and look into issues/incident/security issues that come in.